6 Useful Tips for New Team Leaders

 To make your team more productive and effective, their team leader has to spend ample time with them so that you remain visible to the team and they would know that whenever they need guidance about anything work-related, they have to come to you.

-Often this task is quite challenging when the team is very large and so a pro tip is to always re-negotiate your workload so that you don’t have so many tasks that would crush your spirit.
+Often this task is quite challenging when the team is very large and so a pro tip is to always re-negotiate your workload that you don’t have so many tasks that would crush your spirit.

 2. Know Your Squad